MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 {: .language-python}

 ### Visualize
-Similarly, we have two functions that handle visulaization of molecules.
+Similarly, we have two functions that handle visualization of molecules.
 We will place them into a module called `visualize.py`.
 ```
 """
 Functions for visualization of molecules